19 Types of Moths in Texas

 One interesting fact about these types of moths in Texas is that their larvae live underground and feed on the roots of ash trees.
 This can cause damage to the tree, but it also plays an important role in controlling its growth.

-Without these moths, ash trees can grow uncontrollably, leading to a range of ecological problems.
+Ash trees can grow uncontrollably without these moths, leading to ecological problems.
 Overall, the Ash-tip Borer Moth is a fascinating and important species in Texas.

 15. Black-edged Dichomeris Moth